tjd1234/cmpt383summer2022/docs/languages/ruby/slices_and_ranges.md

-# Ruby: Notes on Slices
+# Ruby: Notes on Slices and Ranges

 ## []-bracket Notation